 Problems with ASP.NET Output Cache in Microsoft Azure Environment

-One way you can resolve all these issues in Microsoft Azure is to use a distributed cache which runs out-of-process and is a common store for all Microsoft Azure Web Role instances.
+One way you can resolve all these issues in Microsoft Azure is to use a distributed cache, which runs out-of-process and is a common store for all Microsoft Azure Web Role instances.
 ASP.NET 4.0 has introduced an extensibility point that helps developers to use any distributed cache of their choice as their ASP.NET Output Cache store.

 Distributed cache is shared by all Microsoft Azure Web Roles for page outputs so there are no redundant copies made within individual web role instances.
 Microsoft Azure Web Roles become purely stateless so data is never lost when Web Roles are recycled.
-You can cache huge amount of data in distributed cache by pooling memory resources of all cache servers together.
+You can cache a huge amount of data in distributed cache by pooling memory resources of all cache servers together.
 Moreover, distributed cache reduces load on your database because you don’t have to go through page executions involving database calls in each Microsoft Azure Web Role instance separately.